 Transitions lenses are the lenses that turn darker outside, and they come in four different colors, grey, brown, and graphite green, as well as XTRActive grey.
 These also have 100% UV protection.
 Transitions lenses reduce glare and enhance contrast while minimizing eye strain and fatigue.

 They adjust automatically, you may not even notice the lenses changing.
 They do not work well behind the car windshield though, since windshields also block UV rays, so therefore you may want to consider sunglasses as a second pair for driving.
 Transitions lenses are available in single vision, bifocal, trifocal, and no line progressives.

 We have non-prescription sunglasses in polarized and non-polarized lenses and we have bifocal sunglass readers.
 We sell the brand name “Fitovers” that are polarized sunglasses that are made to be worn over your clear glasses or you can wear them like sunglasses.
-We have a wide selection of polarized clip-ons and we carry ophthalmic frames that have a magnetic clip on.
+We have a wide selection of polarized clip-on and we carry ophthalmic frames that have a magnetic clip-on.

 There are different coatings that can be applied to your lenses.
-Crizal is the brand that we like to use as it reduces glare from nighttime driving, overhead lighting, etc. overall it just helps your see things sharper and clearer as it lets more light in, and as an added plus there is a scratch coating built in.
-For the patients that are light sensitive this would not be something for you.
+Crizal is the brand that we like to use as it reduces glare from nighttime driving, overhead lighting, etc. overall it just helps you see things sharper and clearer as it lets more light in, and as an added plus there is a scratch coating built-in.
+For the patients that are light-sensitive, this would not be something for you.